pagkly/Zed/Investopedia3/Eurodollar Definition.md

 ### Key Takeaways

 -   Eurodollars refer to dollar-denominated accounts at foreign banks or overseas branches of American banks.
--   The eurodollar market is one of the world's biggest capital markets and consists of sophisticated financial instruments.
+-   The eurodollar market is one of the world's biggest [[Capital Markets What You Should Know|capital markets]] and consists of sophisticated financial instruments.

 ## Understanding the Eurodollar

 The fact that the eurodollar market is relatively free of regulation means such [deposits](https://www.investopedia.com/terms/d/deposit.asp) can pay higher interest.
 Their [offshore](https://www.investopedia.com/terms/o/offshore.asp) location makes them subject to political and economic risk in the country of their domicile; however, most branches where the deposits are housed are in very stable locations.

-The eurodollar market is one of the world's primary international [capital markets](https://www.investopedia.com/terms/c/capitalmarkets.asp).
+The eurodollar market is one of the world's primary international [[[Capital Markets What You Should Know|capital markets]]](https://www.investopedia.com/terms/c/capitalmarkets.asp).
 They require a steady supply of depositors putting their money into foreign banks.
 These eurodollar banks may have problems with their liquidity if the supply of deposits drops.

 Deposits from overnight out to a week are priced based on the [fed funds rate](https://www.investopedia.com/terms/f/federalfundsrate.asp).
 Prices for longer maturities are based on the corresponding [London Interbank Offered Rate (LIBOR)](https://www.investopedia.com/terms/l/libor.asp).
 Eurodollar deposits are quite large; they are made by professional counterparties for a minimum of $100,000 and generally for more than $5 million.
 It is not uncommon for a bank to accept a single deposit of $500 million or more in the overnight market.
 A 2014 study by the Federal Reserve Bank showed an average daily volume in the market of $140 billion.